 Validation Prefix

-The validation prefix of a frame transaction is the shortest prefix of frames whose successful execution sets payer_approved = true.
+The validation prefix of a frame transaction is the shortest prefix of frames whose successful execution sets payer.

 Public mempool rules apply only to the validation prefix.
-Once payer_approved = true, subsequent frames are outside public mempool validation and may be arbitrary.
+Once payer has been set, subsequent frames are outside public mempool validation and may be arbitrary.
 In particular, user_op and post_op occur after payment approval and are therefore not subject to the public mempool restrictions below.

 Policy Summary